-What is a Vermont Auto Dealer Bond?
+What Is a Vermont Auto Dealer Bond?

-If an auto dealer in Vermont fails to meet its obligations under the law, a claim can be made against an auto dealer bond.
+If an auto dealer in Vermont fails to meet its obligations under the law, then a claim can be made against an auto dealer bond.
 Claims may result in compensation paid to the state or the consumer to cover financial losses.
-Vermont auto dealer bond claims can be costly to the auto dealer as they must be repaid over time.
+Vermont auto dealer bond claims can be costly to the auto dealer because they must be repaid over time.

 Vermont Auto Dealer Bond Obligee Details